burntsouup/JavaScript/2 - Basics.md

     console.log(obj.property);  //outputs null
     ```

-    :warning: `undefined` and `null` share the same value, but not the same data type
+    :bulb: `undefined` and `null` share the same value, but not the same data type

       ```JavaScript
       undefined == null;  //outputs true